WebAssembly/spec/spectec/test-prose/TEST.md

 8. Push the values val* to the stack.
 9. Push the value (REF.FUNC_ADDR funcaddr) to the stack.
 10. Execute the instruction (CALL_REF s.FUNCS[funcaddr].TYPE).
-11. Pop all values val* from the top of the stack.
+11. Pop all values val_0* from the top of the stack.
 12. Pop the :ref:`frame <syntax-frame>` (FRAME_ k { f }) from the stack.
-13. Push the values val* to the stack.
+13. Push the values val_0* to the stack.
 14. Pop the values val^k from the stack.
 15. Return val^k.